Application of Calibration in Analytical Chemistry

 - Quantitative analysis of unknown samples

-- Verification of analytical methods
+- Verification of analytical methods and instrument performance

-- Establishing limits of detection and quantification
+- Establishing limits of detection (LOD) and quantification (LOQ)

 - Monitoring environmental and industrial processes